 We hosted a special digital artist talk for World Autism Day with internationally acclaimed artist and author Tim Sharp.
 Tim has autism and has won fans from all around the world with his unique sense of humour and original art.
 Here, Tim appears alongside his mum Judy Sharp, and is interviewed by Jacqueline Marriott.

-Bestselling children’s author and illustrator
+Bestselling children’s author and illustrator Matt Stanton on creativity

 Catch up on our exclusive talk with bestselling children's author and illustrator Matt Stanton in celebration of Australian Reading Hour.
 Find out where Matt gets his inspiration from, his creative process and why reading and stories are important for development.

-Our new podcast Arty Farty – A Podcast for Kids has been created especially for Kid Creatives.
+Our podcast Arty Farty – A Podcast for Kids has been created especially for Kid Creatives.
 We’re excited to share special moments, insights, tips, tricks and more from kids themselves, and creative types who appear here at the House.